How to Choose a Child Care Provider

 For more information regarding "typical" child care rates for your area, contact your Child Care Resource & Referral Program.

-You may be eligible for a subsidy to help with your childcare costs.
+You may be eligible for the Affordable Child Care Benefit to help with your childcare costs.

-What is subsidy? - The Child Care Subsidy is a monthly payment provided through the provincial government that helps British Columbia families with low incomes meet the costs of child care.
-The subsidy is available to parents who meet eligibility to help cover the fees for child care.
-The child care subsidy is paid directly to the child care provider (except in the case of care in the child's home), and the parent is responsible for pay the difference between the full cost of care and the amount that the subsidy covers.
+What is the Affordable Child Care Benefit (ACCB)? - The ACCB is a monthly payment provided through the provincial government that helps British Columbia families with low incomes meet the costs of child care.
+The ACCB is available to parents who meet eligibility to help cover the fees for child care.
+The ACCB is paid directly to the child care provider (except in the case of care in the child's home), and the parent is responsible for pay the difference between the full cost of care and the amount that the subsidy covers.